PennyLaneAI/pennylane/doc/development/guide/pullrequests.rst

 pre-commit hook.
 Once configured, issuing ``git commit`` will run the tools automatically.
 If any of the checks fail, committing fails too.
 A failed ``black`` check will reformat the required files.
-Running the pre-commit hook mechanisms can be disabled for a commit by specifying ``-n/--no-verify``.
+Running the pre-commit hook mechanisms can be disabled for a commit by passing the ``-n/--no-verify`` option.

 The ``pre-commit`` package can be installed e.g., via ``pip``: